-With the generous donations of Mary Ellen’s closest friends and students, the Friends of Mary Ellen Mark Scholarship hopes to keep Mary Ellen’s memory and generosity alive, while supporting and inspiring younger generations of photographers to come.
+With the generous donations of Mary Ellen’s friends and students, the Friends of Mary Ellen Mark Scholarship hopes to keep Mary Ellen’s memory and generosity alive, while supporting and inspiring younger generations of photographers to come.

 Open to Mexican photographers, 18-32 years old, who currently live in Mexico, or have a Mexican passport if they are studying or working abroad.
 Work by all kinds of photographers will be considered—from art photographers to documentary photographers, from photography students to professionals—the only stipulation being that none of the images submitted have been dramatically altered digitally.

 Scholarship winners will be responsible for all travel, housing, and food, and Finding Your Vision: Oaxaca Workshop 2019 will be taught in English.
 Also, the recipient agrees to gift small signed prints to donors of the scholarship.